katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - TICK: No behind the scenes functional magic.
 More predicatble. the only magic is turning it into js.
 - Elm makes people friendsly code - good for beginners, teams + future for every project no matter level of experience/ time.

 ---

-## Nature of bugs
-- TODO CODE: syntax error in json ended up in release
-- TODO - delete?
-PIC: compare vue.js, php, react vs. Elm cards/ issues (counts?)

-Note:
-- Holly's story is the syntax error from before editor installed.
-- remember when I said it didn't matter that Holly had no ide when she started - not entirely true.
-- manual testor visited the page.
-Similar error was caught at deploy with Elm... still got merged in.
-- There will be bugs - but catching them at compile time is great

-+++

-## Naming stuff blah, blah, blah...
-- CODE: Naming stuff is hard, refactoring in Elm is easy.
-Demo search replace in another language + use Keys file evolution
-- TODO specific example of naming conventions?

-Note:
-True - decisions are hard.
-Jam study?
-- TODO - Holly's story let the names start off how they think of them and evolve naturally
-- Letting Holly name stuff means I understand more about what she is thinking
-- TODO - Talking about it and letitng them choose helps you understand how much your colleague understands

-+++

-## Verbose can be good
-TODO remove this whole thing.
-- CODE: Keys file also good for copy.
-Anyone can edit, 1/2 way to cms - don't need the extra mapping layer
-- CODE: react vs Elm vs vue vs drupal i18n - json is hard to read, database is a comlpicated abstraction to keep in sync

-Note:
-- Translation framework turned out to be a useful step on way to branding
-- CODE: Keys file also good for copy.
-Anyone can edit, 1/2 way to cms - don't need the extra mapping layer
-- CODE: react vs Elm vs vue vs drupal i18n - json is hard to read, database is a comlpicated abstraction to keep in sync
-- TODO - combine wth another section?
-Holly's story?

----